-- b. the product or related transaction cannot be used as collateral; - c. during the contractual relationship, no accelerated payments are made, surrender clauses used or early termination takes place. - Regulation 13(8), (9), 5.4.6 Firms need to decide whether particular products meet the criteria for simplified due diligence.
+- a. the benefits of the product or related transaction are only realisable in the long term; - b. the product or related transaction cannot be used as collateral; - c. during the contractual relationship, no accelerated payments are made, surrender clauses used or early termination takes place.

+Regulation 13(8), (9), 5.4.6 (10)

+Firms need to decide whether particular products meet the criteria for simplified due diligence.
 In respect of Child Trust Funds and Junior ISAs, no CDD measures need be carried out.
-Other products in respect of which no CDD measures need be carried out may be designated from time to time by HM Treasury, by amendment of the ML Regulations. - 5.4.7 In respect of Junior ISAs, simplified due diligence may be applied.
+Other products in respect of which no CDD measures need be carried out may be designated from time to time by HM Treasury, by amendment of the ML Regulations.

+- 5.4.7 In respect of Junior ISAs, simplified due diligence may be applied.
 Firms will, however, in due course need to verify identity at the point the child reaches 18 years and becomes entitled to the funds, or at the next 'trigger' event thereafter (unless the child's identity has by then already been verified for the purposes of some other relationship). - 5.4.8 With Junior ISAs, the child is able to manage the account from the age of 16, in which case the firm might choose to undertake customer due diligence at that stage in order to avoid delaying any transaction the child should wish to undertake on reaching 18, when the account becomes a 'full' ISA.
 It is recommended that firms indicate in their product literature etc. what their policy will be when, for example, the child reaches 16 or 18.

-Regulations 5 and 8 POCA s330 (2)(b) Terrorism Act s 21A 5.4.9 An exemption from the basic verification obligation does not extend to the obligation to conduct ongoing monitoring of the business relationship, or to the duty to report knowledge or suspicion of money laundering or terrorist financing.
+Regulations 5 and 8 POCA s330 (2)(b) Terrorism Act s 21A An exemption from the basic verification obligation does not extend to the obligation to conduct ongoing monitoring of the business relationship, or to the duty to report knowledge or suspicion of money laundering or terrorist financing.